drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

             </div>
             <div class="card-body">
                 <p class="card-text">
 When building a chess application, I accidentally told the AI that the bottom-left square of a chessboard is white.
 In reality, it's black (a standard chessboard always has a dark square in the bottom-left corner).
-Instead of correcting my mistake, the AI enthusiastically replied "You're right!" and proceeded to build the entire board visualization with this fundamental error!
-(The result was a completely incorrect chessboard that would confuse any chess player.)
+Instead of correcting my mistake, the AI replied "You're right!" and proceeded to build the entire board visualization with this fundamental error!
 								</p>
             </div>
         </div>